lupealvarado/PhishingEmailDetector/README.md

 ## Licensing

 This research project is disseminated under the MIT License.
-For detailed licensing information, kindly refer to the [LICENSE.md](link-to-license-file) document.

 ## Acknowledgements and References